 You’ve completed your market research and pinpointed the potential market abroad which is right for your products.
 The next step is to think about how your products are going to get from A to B?
 It is a key challenge to plan an overall international logistics and fulfillment strategy to ensure a continual, reliable supply of your products to your new market.

-To have an international fulfilment and logistics strategy which will ensure that your orders are delivered to your export market on time and on budget.
+To have an international fulfillment and logistics strategy which will ensure that your orders are delivered to your export market on time and on budget.

 How to go about it

-Depending on your business strategy, you may want to consider either a cross border model or an entity within a region e.g. a warehouse in-region and local fulfilment.
+Depending on your business strategy, you may want to consider either a cross border model or an entity within a region e.g. a warehouse in-region and local fulfillment.

-For example, if your supply base is in Asia and many of your customers are in the UK, you can evaluate consolidating at a specific location in Asia and shipping directly into the UK, either to your customer or an in-region centre that will fulfil your customer needs.
+For example, if your supply base is in Asia and many of your customers are in the UK, you can evaluate consolidating at a specific location in Asia and shipping directly into the UK, either to your customer or an in-region center that will fulfill your customer needs.

 Fulfill your export needs

-For any e-commerce business, your logistics and fulfilment strategy will depend on a combination of factors which include:
+For any e-commerce business, your logistics and fulfillment strategy will depend on a combination of factors which include: